 There are so many people for whom having no running water for days or not being paid on time is out of the ordinary, while for others it is common, something they actually learn to expect.
 I personally, like some Jane Austen character, spent half my school days writing (homework) by candlelight, because the government was saving on electricity.
 And my childhood was spent in the 90s, not in the 19th century.

-Others don't have electricity at all. or home. or food.
-I often think about it.
-Some people have difficulty deciding which car to drive to a fancy party.
+Others don't have electricity at all. or home. or food, while some people have difficulty deciding which car to drive to a fancy party.

 But it's the material side to the real life.
 I guess other sides are even more complicated.
 Which mentality and way of thinking is more real?
 Is Maths more real than Literature, because usually you have only one exact answer to the problem, while in books you can have as many opinions as you like.

-I really want to see this "reality" checklist, when you've experienced everything to be qualified for a real person who is living a real life.
+I really want to see this "reality" checklist, when you've experienced everything in order to be qualified for a real person who is living a real life.

 On this optimistic note, I'll put an end to the tiresome ramblings and share this video with you that I made for the wonderful Moth Rah